CalvinVHarvey/Mailer/README.md

 #Introduction

-Developed this plugin originally for my Minecraft server Frontier which is a an earthmap geopolitical server
+Developed this plugin originally for my Minecraft server Frontier which is a an earthmap geopolitical server.

+That being said it will work on any server.

 This plugin lets you create mail boxes and send physical mail to other players via the form of a Book and quil